North American AJ Savage

-The North American AJ Savage (later A-2 Savage) is an American carrier-based medium bomber built for the United States Navy by North American Aviation.
-The aircraft was designed shortly after World War II to carry atomic bombs and this meant that the bomber was the heaviest aircraft thus far designed to operate from an aircraft carrier.
-It was powered by two piston engines and a turbojet buried in the rear fuselage.
-The AJ-1 first became operational in 1950 and several were based in South Korea during 1953 as a deterrent against North Korea.
-Of the 140 built, plus three prototypes, 30 were reconnaissance aircraft.
-Inflight-refueling equipment was deployed on the Savage in the mid-1950s.
-The bomber was replaced by the Douglas A3D Skywarrior beginning in 1957.
+The North American AJ Savage (later A-2 Savage) a U.S Navy carrier-based medium bomber built by North American Aviation.
+It was designed shortly after World War II to carry atomic bombs.
+To do this, it needed a 12,000-pound (5,400 kg) bomb load, making it the heaviest aircraft yet built to operate from a carrier.

+The Savage was powered by two piston engines and a turbojet mounted in the rear fuselage.
+The AJ-1 entered service in 1950.
+Several were deployed to South Korea in 1953 as a deterrent against North Korea.

+A total of 140 aircraft were built, along with three prototypes.
+Thirty were configured for reconnaissance.
+In the mid-1950s, inflight-refueling equipment was added.

+The Savage began to be replaced in 1957 by the Douglas A3D Skywarrior.
+After its military career, it was used for experiments such microgravity flights and jet engine testing.